christopher-evans/log/docs/index.md

 ## Adding log targets

-The provides the `OutputStreamTarget` and `UdpTarget` log targets; other targets can be defined by the user.
+The provides the `FileTarget` and `UdpTarget` log targets; other targets can be defined by the user.
 This can be any class implementing the `Target` interface.

 A target receives a formatted and expanded string and adds add it to the log.